Go to Reviews.org AU Edition

 fuboTV offers more channels than any other live TV streaming service in the industry.

 That means you'll get various channels for news, sports, lifestyle, kids, and entertainment.
-But one part that makes fuboTV stand out is the number of sports channels you'll get access to, both national and international.
+But one part that makes fuboTV stand out is the number of sports channels you'll get access to.

 Here's a sneak peek of the channel lineups to understand better which one is best for you.